The 2013 Annual Report on

 The Tunisian Minister for Human Rights has been urged to retract homophobic comments that undermine human rights.

-Amnesty International has written to the Tunisian Minister of Human Rights to express its alarm at statements the Minister made about homosexuality in a television ...
+Amnesty International has written to the Tunisian Minister of Human Rights to express its alarm at statements the Minister made about homosexuality ...

 Tunisian journalists face criminal charges and jail sentences for publishing a photograph showing a partially naked woman.